Mofayo0907/zuri-calculator/README.md

-# zuri-calculator
+# zuri-js-intro
-This repository contains a calculator made with Javascript only.
+# This repository contains a calculator made with Javascript only.